NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} brings tried and tested structured GP models and VI algorithms to JAX.
 GP models are especially useful for imaging problems, while VI algorithms are essential to probing high dimensional posteriors, which are often encountered in imaging problems.
-\texttt{NIFTy.re} infers the parameters of interest from noisy data given a stochastic mapping from the parameters of interest to the data a.k.a. a model.
+\texttt{NIFTy.re} infers the parameters of interest from noisy data given a stochastic mapping from the parameters of interest to the data.

 \texttt{NIFTy} and \texttt{NIFTy.re} build up hierarchical models for the posterior.
 The log-posterior function reads $\ln\mathcal{p(\theta|d)} \coloneqq \mathcal{l}(d, f(\theta)) + \ln\mathcal{p}(\theta) + \mathrm{const}$ with log-likelihood $\mathcal{l}$, forward model $f$ mapping the parameters of interest $\theta$ to the data space, and log-prior $\ln\mathcal{p(\theta)}$.
 The goal of the inference is to draw samples from the posterior $\mathcal{p}(\theta|d)$.

 What is considered part of the likelihood versus part of the prior is ill-defined.
-Without loss of generality \texttt{NIFTy} and \texttt{NIFTy.re} formulate models such that the prior always is a standard Gaussian.
+Without loss of generality \texttt{NIFTy} and \texttt{NIFTy.re} re-formulate models such that the prior is always standard Gaussian.
+They implicitly define a mapping from a new latent space with parameters $\xi$ in which the prior is standard Gaussian to the parameters of interest $\theta$.
+The mapping $\theta(\xi)$ is incorporated into the forward model $f(\theta(\xi))$ such that all relevant details of the prior model are encoded in the forward model.
 This choice of re-parameterization [@Rezende2015] is called standardization.
 It is often carried out implicitly in the background without user input.
-During standardization, all relevant details of the prior model are encoded in the forward model $f$.

 ## Gaussian Processes